 Make sure there is sufficient padding and that the height and angle of the seat (and all mounts) is adjustable.
 If it’s not all that adjustable, then at least make sure its standard dimensions are suitable for your own.

 The saying “you get what you pay for” is particularly appropriate when it comes to seats for sim racing, but there are plenty of very affordable ones out there that are comparable to, if not even better than, the Playseat challenge.
-For the absolute cheapest choice, check out the Next Level Racing Challenger.

 The best Playseat Challenge alternative is the Next Level Racing F-GT Lite.
 It offers a similar experience while offering more customization options.
 Other good alternatives include the OpenWheeler GEN3 and the Playseat Evolution racing chair.